htm-community/HTMpandaVis/README.md

 Currently the "computation script" is hotgym example using Algorithm API from Nupic extended by small amout of code to communicate with visualization.
-That is also main idea, anybody can take his current computation script, slightly modify it and use this vis tool.
+That is also main idea, anybody can take his own current computation script, slightly modify it and use this vis tool.

 ![Diagram](readmeDiagram.png)